Graduate Certificate in Entrepreneurship

 The Entrepreneurship graduate business certificate is designed for students who seek to start a business, take over a family business, or grow a small business.

 Offered by the Kogod School of Business, the Graduate Certificate in Entrepreneurship is designed for students who seek to start or grow a new business or social venture, expand an existing venture, or take over a family business.

 Admission to the Program

 Open to students with a bachelor's degree or equivalent from an accredited institution with a satisfactory grade point average.
 Applicants must have at least one year of work experience.
-Applicants whose first language is not English are required to take and earn minimum acceptable scores on the Test of English as a Foreign Language (TOEFL) and demonstrate English language proficiency.
+Applicants whose first language is not English must have a satisfactory score on the Test of English as a Foreign Language (TOEFL).
+Enrollment initiates only in the fall semester.

-- MGMT-669 Entrepreneurship Financing, Venture Capital and Legal Strategies (3) 3
+- MGMT-669 New Venture Startup: Operational, Financial, and Legal Strategies (3) 3

 - MGMT-670 Nonprofit and Social Entrepreneurship and Strategy (3) 3

 - MGMT-685 Topics in Management (1.5-3) 1.5-3 : Applied Entrepreneurship and Innovation Practicum (3)